On action ground states of defocusing nonlinear Schr\"odinger equations: Preliminary

-Our discussions of the parameters can be simplified in the following two means: \begin{itemize} \item[i)] The equation \cref{model0} enjoys the symmetry $\Omega\leftrightarrow -\Omega$ by taking the complex conjugates.
-So without loss of generality, we shall assume $\Omega\geq0$ in the subsequent discussions.

-\item[ii)] The given parameter $\beta>0$ in \cref{model} and \cref{model0} certainly affects the value of (\ref{action}) and the minimizer (\ref{phi_g-def}), but it can be normalized by a simple scaling with $c=\beta^{-\frac{1}{p-1}}$.
-Thus, in the rest of the paper, we shall assume $\beta=1$. \end{itemize} The two parameters $\omega$ and $\Omega$ will decisively affect the features of the ground state, and they will be mainly concerned in our study.
+To simplify the presentation, we assume, without loss of generality, $\Omega \geq 0$ and $\beta = 1$ in the rest of the paper.
+The two parameters $\omega$ and $\Omega$ will decisively affect the features of the action ground state, and they will be mainly concerned in our study.